xleonx0x/trainee-website/README.md

 # trainee-website
 A website made to apply for the trainee program.
-The theme was "Circles".
+The theme of the website was "Circles" hence the aesthetic of the site.